OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 ## Prepare the workbook

-We need to set up a workbook with specific workbook and worksheet names.
-This is because Power Automate cannot use relative Office Script APIs, such as `Workbook.getActiveWorksheet`.
+Power Automate can't use relative references like `Workbook.getActiveWorksheet` to access workbook components.
+So, we need a workbook and worksheet with consistent names that Power Automate can reference.

 1. Create a new workbook named **MyWorkbook**.